ksu-hmi/AI-Powered-Chronic-Disease-Management-System/ProjectRoadmap.md

 Fork repository into personal Github accounts so we can have access and it can show on our page.
-DONE add/edit README file DONE(still editing) try put any codes that are similar for our project and input our findings DONE(still editing)
+DONE add/edit README file DONE(still editing) try put any codes that are similar for our project and input our findings DONE(still editing) continue to update or make changes readme (as needed) place any diagrams or images in readme or on the github discuss any extra information with group members update powerpoint presentation as needed